jyeager123/Bellabeat/README.md

 We see that the woman surveyed typically go about 5 to 6 miles a day, with a little less than half of that being working out.
 On the other hand, their time working out per day makes up very little of their daily schedule.

+# Conclusion
+My analysis has determined that the woman surveyed using the FitbBit data tend to use a smart device to track their workout routines as well as their sleep.
+However, their workout routine does not have much of an impact on how fast they fall asleep.
+On the other hand, their workout routine, as well as their total steps taken in a day, tends to have a significiant impact on their calorie intake as those who have worked out longer, traveled farther while working out, and had more steps in a day, tend to ingest more calories.

+Another aspect I found through my analysis is the preference of when to workout.
+The woman surveryed tend to like to workout more during the weekdays, with an evening workout being the most popular.
+Also, a significant portion of their distance traveled in a day, tends to be when they are working out.